 With over 18 years of experience in enterprise application development, I’ve learned that as you scale globally, finding ways to deliver your application quickly is essential.
 Users expect lightning-fast access to content, making Content Delivery Networks (CDNs) and Edge Caching critical for ensuring speed, performance, and reliability for a global audience.
 CDNs allow businesses to serve content to users from servers that are closer to their geographical locations, reducing latency and improving load times.

-In this tech post, we explore how CDNs and edge caching work, key concepts such as cache purging and edge nodes, and how they can be leveraged to efficiently deliver both static and dynamic content.
+In this tech concept, we explore how CDNs and edge caching work, key concepts such as cache purging and edge nodes, and how they can be leveraged to efficiently deliver both static and dynamic content.

 What is a CDN (Content Delivery Network)?